lily-brewis/digital-writing-folio/exercises.md

 'Only in a Dream' attmepts to stay true to its title, with the whimsical font and disjointed yet connected phrases giving something of a dream like quality.
-An unintentional oceanic vibe is also eminent, with the blue background and stanzas rolling in like waves of barely coherent words strung togther by common denominators 'whisper', 'walk', 'float', 'drift' that link the speaker and the unidentified subject.
+An unintentional oceanic vibe is also eminent, with the blue background and stanzas rolling in like waves of barely coherent words strung togther by common denominators 'whisper', 'walk', 'float', 'drift' that link the speaker with the unidentified subject.

 Although I feel like I only scratched the surface with this one, glitch was easy enough to use and poses a possibility for my creative project, which is still in the very, extremely early stages of a pre-brainstorm.